-The RET instruction (see Section, "Call and return instructions.
-The CALL (call procedure) and RET (return from procedure) instructions allow a jump from one procedure (or subroutine) to another and a subsequent jump back (return) to the calling procedure.") can be used to execute a far return.
+The RET instruction (see "Call and return instructions" on page 7-18) can be used to execute a far return.
 Here, program control is transferred from a code segment that contains a called procedure back to the code segment that contained the calling procedure.
 The RET instruction restores the values of the CS and EIP registers for the calling procedure from the stack.